Asclepiadaceae, Milkweed Family

 (Sub-family within family Apocynaceae)

-Asclepiadaceae, commonly known as the Milkweed Family is now subfamily Asclepiadoideae in the Apocynaceae Family.
+Asclepiadaceae, commonly known as the Milkweed Family is now subfamily Asclepiadoideae in the larger Apocynaceae Family.

 Milkweeds include perennial forb/herbs, several twining bushes and shrub, lianas and seldom trees.
 The type species is Asclepias.
 In addition to Asclepias, this family includes the Stapeliae with their strange "rotted meat" or "carrion" fragrance that attracts flies necessary to pollinate the flowers and leafless stem succulents.

 Members of this family can be found in the tropics, subtropics (Africa and South America) and temperate areas.